Pseudorizer/NEA-GCSE-VB-Code-CLI/README.md

 * Automatic triggering of a fix if the users folder (Where questions and accounts are stored) if it isn't found.

 # Extras READ!
 * You have to create an 'answers.txt' and 'questions.txt' for each subject and difficulty.
-I know it's tedious :(
+I know it's tedious but you're getting this code for free ya lazy bastard
 * When creating questions/ answers, you should start on the third line down and then write your next line 2 lines down.
 Repeat this for each questions

 ## Example